supminn/notion-clone/README.md

   ```
   But, they haven't mentioned how to use it?
 Would we not make use of drizzle orm anymore? not clear at all.
 - [Timestamp](https://youtu.be/A3l6YYkXzzg?t=14236) - I am unable to open the dropdown on click
+- [No need for this](https://youtu.be/A3l6YYkXzzg?t=16223) as we have added delete on cascade.

 ## My Learnings